petsc/petsc/doc/miscellaneous/acknowledgements.rst

 * Joel Malard, ``KSPBCGS``.

-* Paul Mullowney, improvement enhancements to portions of the original CUDA GPU interface.
+* Paul Mullowney, enhancements to portions of the original CUDA GPU interface.

 * Dave May, ``KSPGCR``.

-* Peter Mell, portions of the ``DMDA`` routines.
+* Peter Mell, portions of ``DMDA`` routines.

 * Richard Mills, the ``MATAIJPERM`` matrix format for the Cray X1; universal F90 array interface; enhancements to ``KSPIBCGS``; the ``MATAIJMKL`` matrix subclass.